nqminds/trustnetz/packages/docusaurus/docs/build5-docs/300-archive/110-demo.md

 ### Continuous Assurance process

-When the CA check is triggered, all of the followins should be checked
+When the CA check is triggered, all of the following should be checked

-* DomainTrustsManufactuer
+* DomainTrustsManufacturer
-* DomainTrustsDevice (depending on promiscuouse mode setting)
+* DomainTrustsDevice (depending on promiscuous mode setting)
 * DeviceIsSafe

 If any of the above checks fail - we should trigger the revoke command